-Community Outcomes Contribution Key contributions to achieving our community outcomes Collaborative and confident Our residents have the opportunity to actively participate in community and city life, have a strong sense of belonging and identity, and feel safe.
+Community Outcomes Contribution Key contributions to achieving our community outcomes .
+Collaborative and confident Our residents have the opportunity to actively participate in community and city life, have a strong sense of belonging and identity, and feel safe.
 Our multiple engagement channels provide the first point of contact for citizens enabling access to Council services, connection to the Council and elected representatives, and providing information and updates.
 We empower citizens by providing a range of easy-to-use, reliable, self-service, digital options for engaging with Council.
 We provide a critical 24/7 connection to our communities enabling Council to respond and support weather and events.
-2 Green and liveable Our neighbourhoods and communities are accessible and well connected, supporting our goals to reduce emissions, build climate resilience and protect and regenerate the environment, especially our biodiversity, water bodies and tree canopy.
+8 Green and liveable Our neighbourhoods and communities are accessible and well connected, supporting our goals to reduce emissions, build climate resilience and protect and regenerate the environment, especially our biodiversity, water bodies and tree canopy.
 Our 24/7 services provide multiple engagement channels allowing residents to access Council services at 12 Service Hubs and enabling access to information about our city and natural environment at a time that suits their needs.
-We design and deliver citizen-centric services that provide digital opportunities to reduce our carbon footprint.
-A cultural powerhouse Our diverse communities are supported to understand and protect their heritage, pursue their arts, cultural and sporting interests, and contribute to making our city a creative, cultural and events powerhouse.
+We design and deliver citizen-centric services that provide digital opportunities to reduce our carbon footprint. ٢ A cultural powerhouse Our diverse communities are supported to understand and protect their heritage, pursue their arts, cultural and sporting interests, and contribute to making our city a creative, cultural and events powerhouse.
 Our services are citizen-centric and designed to meet the needs of our diverse communities.
 We provide face to face, phone, and online services to make it easier for residents to engage with the Council.
 Co-ordinated access to translation services supports our service delivery.
 Thriving and prosperous Our city is a great place for people, business, and investment where we can all grow our potential, where enterprises are innovative and smart, and where together we raise productivity and reduce emissions.
 We lead the design of services and transactions that are efficient, simple, and easy to complete, reducing barriers for people to get involved and access the services they need.
-We provide citizen and customer insight and reporting to the organisation to help guide planning, policy and decision making. ntribution - what this means This activity strongly supports the Council's contribution to achieving this comming this comm outcome - we measure our impact with specific levels of service nunity outcome - we measure our impact with specific levels of service for some elements tcome - we measure our impact with specific levels of service if practicable ne - it's not cost-effective to measure our impact
+We provide citizen and customer insight and reporting to the organisation to help guide planning, policy and decision making. ntribution - what this means - outcome - we measure our impact with specific levels of service unity outcome - we measure our impact with specific levels of service for some elements - tcome - we measure our impact with specific levels of service if practicable This activity may provide incidental support to achieving